First Time Here?

 Where is St. Paul located?

-We are at 1075 El Monte Avenue in Mountain View, just past the shopping plaza off of El Camino Real.
-Please click the 'Contact Us' tab above or Google Map for directions.
+We are at 1075 El Monte Avenue in Mountain View just past the shopping plaza at the corner of El Monte and El Camino Real.

 What are the times St. Paul worships?